KausarHina/solidity_joint_account/README.md

 ## Technologies

-This project leverages https://soliditylang.org/ with the following packages:
+This project leverages solidity with the following packages:

 * [solidity](https://soliditylang.org/) - For creating the ethereum smart contract
 * [Remix - Ethereum IDE](https://remix.ethereum.org) - For compiling and deploying the ethereum smart contract